kodalegit/reactify-django/README.md

 ![Code Coverage](https://img.shields.io/badge/Code%20Coverage-92.57%-green)
 [![MIT License](https://img.shields.io/badge/License-MIT-red)](https://opensource.org/license/MIT)

-A CLI that automates configuration of React within a Django project with sensible defaults.
+A CLI that automates configuration of React within a Django project.

+## Description

+This CLI configures React within a Django project using sensible defaults.
 You can optionally set up Typescript and Tailwind for your Django project.
 Webpack is used as the bundler of choice.
 ESLint is used for linting.

+This tool allows you to integrate React with Django, offering the flexibility to leverage Django's powerful server-side rendering (SSR) capabilities—such as templating and routing—alongside React’s dynamic client-side rendering.
+This enables you to create hybrid applications with the best of both worlds.

 ## Contents